 CBIC sends candidates an email confirmation of eligibility containing exam scheduling instructions to the candidate within seven (7) business days of acceptance of the application.
 If eligibility is denied, you will be contacted by CBIC.
-If a confirmation notice is not received within two weeks of submission, and cannot be found in your spam folder, contact CBIC at (414) 918-9796 or info@cbic.org.
+If a confirmation notice is not received within two weeks of submission, and cannot be found in your spam folder, contact CBIC at info@cbic.org.

-The confirmation email includes instructions detailing how to schedule an examination appointment with Prometric online or by phone.
+The confirmation email includes instructions detailing how to schedule an examination appointment with Prometric online.